klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.burn(tokenId [, sendParam])
 ```
-Destroy the token of the given token id.
+Destroys the token of the given token id.
 Without `sendParam.from` nor `KIP17Instance.options.from` being provided, an error would occur.

 Note that the burn method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.